tytong99/Project-Soundfield/README.md

 # Acoustic-Array-Simulator-Project
-What the fuck is a readme?
-Well, just don't use this to cheat your beamformer homework, just, fucking, DONT
+Well, just don't use this to cheat your beamformer homework plz, just, fucking, DONT.
+Meanwhile, go and watch youtube video https://www.youtube.com/watch?v=tylNqtyj0gs, tells you something about life.